gilnam74/vex-sneppet/Python-for-artists.md

 Let's design a Python program which will solve the task of creating a geometry node with a specific name.

 To create a node in Houdini with Python use a `createNode()` command.
 To run this command successfully we need two main things:
 - A [string](Programming-basics#data-types) [argument](Programming-basics#commands) which will define the type of node which will be created.
+- A parent [object](Programming-basics#arguments-and-objects), where this node will be created (the syntax for this is: `parentObject.createNode()`).

 The most obvious way to get the name of a required node type is to create this node with UI and take the name from Info Box window.
 Run Houdini, CTR + click on the Grid Tool in the Create Shelf tab and open Info Box for `grid_object1` node.
 [![](https://c2.staticflickr.com/2/1907/44985678922_808fbd207a_o.png)](https://c2.staticflickr.com/2/1907/44985678922_808fbd207a_o.png)

 The type of node is written in brackets under the object name: Geometry Object (geo), so the node type we need to create is `geo`.

-- A parent object, where this node will be created (the syntax for this is: `parentObject.createNode()`).
-The node created with createNode() command will be placed inside this parent object.
+The node created with `parentObject.createNode()` command will be placed inside the parent object.
 In the case of scene root, the parent object will be the scene context.
+To create a Python object from the object in the scene use `hou.node()` command and give a path to object in the scene as an argument to this command.
+In case of scene root, it would be hou.node('/obj/')`.

-Delete the grid_object1 and open a Python Source Editor.
+Delete the grid_object1, open a Python Source Editor and type the code:

 ```python
 import hou